 - Your paper must include headers to offset the different sections.
 The list below outlines the recommended headings for the different sections that would be appropriate for your draft.

-- Abstract (this should be in final polished form based on feedback from the instructor and your fellow peers).
+- Abstract (this should be in final polished form based on feedback you received).

-- Outline (this should be in final polished form based on feedback from the instructor and your fellow peers).
+- Outline (this should be in final polished form based on feedback you received).

 - Introduction (state the problem, what your solution is, and why it solves the problem).